Region Normalization for Image Inpainting: Approach

 \subsubsection{Analysis of Region Normalization.}

-RN is an alternative to Instance Normalization (IN).
+Here RN is an alternative to Instance Normalization (IN).
 RN degenerates into IN when region number $K$ equals to one.
 RN normalizes spatial regions on each channel separately as the spatial regions are not entirely dependent.
 We set $K=2$ for image inpainting in this work, as there are two obviously independent spatial regions in the input image: corrupted and uncorrupted regions.
 RN with $K=2$ is illustrated in Figure \ref{rn}.
+Note that RN is not limited to the IN style.
+Theoretically, RN can also be BN-style or based on other normalization methods.